landsmanv/jablotron/README.md

 * monitoredEndpoint (CRUD)
 * monitoringResult (R)

-Aplication imports tables.sql with empty tables and inserts two users with credentials coded by base64 Aplication starts monitoring Urls if any (we need import some).
+Aplication creats from (empty) tables.sql and inserts two users with credentials coded by base64 Aplication starts monitoring Urls if any (we need import some for first run).

-Use some rest client or edit/use following samples in curl folder based64 acessToken required in header (jablotron amFibG90cm9uOnRyb24= or batman YmF0bWFuOnJvYmlu) 'content-type: application/json' have to be specified in header too
+Use some rest client or edit/use following samples in curl folder based64 acessToken required in header (jablotron amFibG90cm9uOnRyb24= or batman YmF0bWFuOnJvYmlu) 'content-type: application/json' and other have to be specified in header too

 # POST monitoredEndpoint #
 #Import one Url for user batman, name, monitoredInterval, Url have to be specified in data part